Anti-Human Data Analysis

 Is analytics just a sly way to judge people in shallow ways?

 Most of my argument is essentially: All we’re doing is using a computer to make shallow judgments about people like we were specifically taught NOT to do, and it should be easy to see that this is unethical.
+The golden rule of “treat others like you would want to be treated” applies to people building models too.
 If a human were to act as judgemental and arrogant like I explained the algorithm would (reduce people down to data points and use it against them), we would scoff at their childishness and (hopefully) they wouldn’t be given much power in the world.
 Putting this arrogance and coldheartedness into a computer only justifies it for data scientists because nobody feels bad about it.
-In the abstract world of datasets, it is easy to shirk the responsibility of treating human beings as humans because it doesn’t feel real – the people in the data are already numbered and categorized on the screen in front of you.
-The weight of the fact that these people are reduced to this inhuman state is forgotten.

 Sorry to be on some moral high horse, I’m just being honest.
 I am not the face of moral perfection, I am human.